FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 The numeric integrator expects all the parameters to be distributed (independently and) uniformly on an interval (-1, 1).

-As both "mrr" and "spread" parameters are positive and not not dimensionless, a transformation is needed.
+As both "mrr" and "spread" parameters are positive and not dimensionless, a transformation is needed.
 Dimentionality is inherited from max_rate value.

 The "mrr" parameter follows a `Lomax distribution`_